-Best Practices for Positive Applicant Reactions
+Best Practices for Positive Candidate Reactions

-In summary, relatively recent developments in theory and research have provided us with valuable insight into the selection process from the perspective of job candidates.
-We know that applicants' perceptions are largely a function of how well they did in the selection procedure (e.g., passed or failed).
-The question now is what organizations can actually do in order to maximize features and benefits of their selection methods for producing favorable applicant reactions.
+In summary, research into applicant reactions has made notable advances over the last two decades.
+Prior to this, relatively little research had been conducted compared to the vast amount of research examining selection decision making from the organizations' and/or recruiters' point of view.
+However, as discussed above, relatively recent developments in theory and research have provided us with valuable insight into the selection process from the perspective of job candidates.
+We know that applicants' perceptions are largely a function of how well they did in the selection procedure (e.g., passed or failed; Ryan & Ployhart, 2000).
+The question now is what organizations can actually do in order to maximize features and benefits of their selection methods for producing favorable applicant reactions (Ryan & Huth, 2008).

 The goal of this section is to bridge the gap between empirical knowledge and applied practice by outlining how organizations can ensure that their selection system is well received by candidates.
 We accomplish this objective by outlining specific recommendations that are connected to empirical research findings.
 These recommendations are presented in Table 1.
 The first column of Table 1 presents Gilliland's procedural justice rules, along with Schuler's corresponding components.
 In the second column we offer our corresponding recommendations for practice.
-We detail each rule in the following table along with corresponding recommendations.
+We detail each rule below and the corresponding recommendations below.